LATERAL EXTENSOMETER AZA1171

 Parameter Value

-Resolution 0.01 mm
+Dial Gauge Resolution 0.002 mm

-Application Area Concrete, rock, and rigid materials testing
+Application Area Concrete & rigid materials testing

 Q1: What is a lateral extensometer used for?